angular-translate/grunt-po2json-angular-translate/README.md

 *v 0.0.3 *
 * Added support for creation of a single .json file with strings beloging to several po files
 * Added option " cleanPrevStrings: true ", it will clean all the previous generated files before creating the new ones.
 Defaults false.
+* Added variable replacement.
+Always it finds the standard format (%d) it will be replaced, and it allows you to specify a custom format as well.